jainilDesai/Stocksage/README.md

 For technical support or assistance, please email support@stocksage.com.
 For other inquiries, contact me at desaijainil9657@gmail.com.
 You can also connect with me on [LinkedIn](https://www.linkedin.com/in/jainil-desai-ab51b9275/).

+Feel free to customize it further based on your Imagination and Creativity :)